npechl/ELIXIR-BFSP-Odyssey/README.md

 ```

 ## Contributing
-Your input is invaluable - whether it's suggesting a new chart or reporting a bug, we welcome and greatly appreciate your feedback!
+Your input is invaluable - whether it's suggesting a new chart/analysis or reporting a bug, we welcome and greatly appreciate your feedback!

 Feel free to open a [GitHub issue](https://github.com/npechl/MBioG/issues) or contact us via `inab.bioinformatics@lists.certh.gr`.